7 Paver Walkway Design Tips From The Experts

 Zzzzzzzzz.
 Sorry, did we nod off for a minute?

-1. Go Beyond Builder Grade Hardscape Design
+1. Go Beyond Builder Grade Walkway Design

 If your front walkway came with your house, it’s probably ho-hum, Frisch says.